 1. Weekly notifications of missed mail

-This will give your contact a run-down of all the emails that are getting filtered by Office 365 Clutter.
+This will give your contact a run-down of all the emails that are getting filtered by Microsoft 365 Clutter.
 Similar to the Gmail “Promotions” tab, mail can be added back to your inbox, though it will take a little more effort to “train” clutter to stop swallowing some emails.
 If you ask your contacts to start adding your mail to the inbox, Clutter will increase the priority and start adding your messages to the inbox.

 2. Target and test

 - A/B split testing.
 When creating a campaign, it’s always a great idea to test which factors maximize your clicks and views.
 This can involve testing certain subject lines and sending times in small cohorts to find out what works best on your audience.

 - List segmentation.
 Segmenting your lists based on factors like location, gender and age — and tailoring your mail to suit that demographic — can help boost your views and get you landing in the inbox more often.